joshuacox/reactionetes/README.md

 #### install minikube

-minikube is updated often, it can't hurt to run this often
+minikube is updated often, it can't hurt to run this accordingly

 ```
 make minikube